joshterrell805-historic/youtube-next-activity-predictor/README.md

 ### Instructions

 #### Download a google developer's key with access to the Youtube Data API
+To use scripts which interface with youtube's data API, you must provide a google developer's API key in the environment variable `GOOGLE_API_KEY`.

 1. Sign up for a
 [google developer's account](https://console.developers.google.com/project).
 1. Create a project